code-423n4/2022-10-zksync/README.md

 - Validator/Operator - a privileged address that can commit/verify/execute L2 blocks.
 - Facet - implementation contract.
 The word comes from the EIP-2535.
 - Security council - set of trusted addresses that can decrease upgrade timelock.
-- Ergs - a unit that measures the amount of computational effort required to execute specific operations on the zkSync v2 network.Analog of the gas on Ethereum.
+- Ergs - a unit that measures the amount of computational effort required to execute specific operations on the zkSync v2 network.
+Analog of the gas on Ethereum.

 ## Overview